Gage Interface Information

 This page deals with interfacing through the serial communications port (Comm port).

 SPC Express requires that each sample value received from a gage be contained within a data transmission from the gage.
 This data transmission (hereafter referred to as a "record") should be ASCII data and be terminated with a Carriage Return [CR].
 Each record should contain one sample value and an optional ID field.
-The ID field may be used if readings will be sent that belong to different charateristics.
+The ID field may be used if readings will be sent that belong to different characteristics.
 In this way, various readings can be "routed" to the correct characteristic on the screen.

 As each record is received by the computer, SPC Express looks for the sample value and puts that reading into the next empty sample field of a subgroup entry form that is in the "new" mode.
 If a Gage ID has been specified (see below) then the sample value will be place into that subgroup only if the Gage ID matches.
-As soon as the last sample for that subgroup is received, the subgroup is saved to disk and also charted if a graph for that charateristic is open on the screen.
+As soon as the last sample for that subgroup is received, the subgroup is saved to disk and also charted if a graph for that characteristic is open on the screen.

 THE BASICS: